ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson4.md

 In this example ```ps = 0.5``` the probability of deleting activation is 50% (turn off half).
 We can pass in array for ps value for each layer.

+We can pass in an array for different drop on different layers eg: `ps=[0.25,0.5]`

 * higher vs lower p value

+## Structured Data,

-**Structured Data**, data you would find in tables or data bases.
+Data you would find in tables or data bases.

 Categorical vs Continuous, better to change to categorical.

 Setting up our model data looks like

+fastai proc_df()

 ```python
 md = ColumnarModelData.from_data_frame(PATH, val_idx, df, yl, cat_flds=cat_vars, bs=128, test_df=df_test)